 - Strategy.
 Attorneys know that speculation can be useful.
 If it leans the jury in their favor, they might not mind a little speculation.
 Attorneys from insurance companies, in particular, will make use of any speculation that makes you look bad.
 They may bend the rules or try to lead a witness toward some damning speculation, hoping that no one will object.

-Fortunately, your lawyer has a right to object to any speculation, in open court or in a deposition.
+Fortunately, your lawyer has a right to object to any speculation, in open court or deposition.
 They can do this in two ways:

 - Objecting to questions that require speculation.
 Sometimes an attorney will ask a witness a question that will clearly require them to speculate.
 Your lawyer can object before the question is even answered.